Agentic AI for ISAC: Analysis, Framework, and Case Study: Overview of Agentic AI and ISAC

 \subsubsection{Definition of Agentic AI}

 Conventional AI methods typically rely on prior assumptions (\textit{e.g.}, prior information about the system model and data distribution), and they are mainly proficient in executing predefined tasks.
 In contrast, agentic AI, based on the \textit{continuous perception-reasoning-action loop}, is capable of autonomous context interpretation, explicit reasoning, goal-driven decision-making, and feedback-based policy improvement with minimal or no human assistance, especially allowing the agentic AI system to handle complex tasks by decomposing and performing them independently and efficiently~\cite{Zhang2025}.
-As such, the characteristics of agentic AI are presented as follows. \begin{itemize} \item \textit{Autonomy}: Agentic AI can independently perform reasoning, make decisions, and proactively initiate actions without continuous human assistance.
-This autonomous capability enables agentic AI to maintain coherent operation even in the absence or limited presence of external guidance. \item \textit{Memory and Adaptability}: Agentic AI is capable of extracting and retaining critical information from previous interactions and learning processes.
-By utilizing the historical knowledge, agentic AI informs current decision-making to improve decision accuracy and adaptability.
-This continuous integration of past and present knowledge forms the foundation for more context-aware and resilient intelligence. \item \textit{Explicit Reasoning and Agent Coordination}: Agentic AI possesses the explicit reasoning capability, which enhances the transparency and interpretability of its decision-making process.
-Moreover, agentic AI typically consists of specialized agents designed for different tasks, and it can flexibly coordinate these agents to process the reasoning results while invoking external tools (\textit{e.g.}, application programming interfaces (APIs)) to support final decision execution.
-This modular and tool-augmented structure enables it to handle complex tasks with higher efficiency and precision. \end{itemize}
+As such, the characteristics of agentic AI are presented as follows. \begin{itemize} \item \textit{Autonomy}: Agentic AI can independently perform reasoning, make decisions, and proactively initiate actions without continuous human assistance. \item \textit{Memory and Adaptability}: Agentic AI is capable of extracting and retaining critical information from previous interactions and learning processes.
+By utilizing the historical knowledge, agentic AI informs current decision-making to improve decision accuracy and adaptability. \item \textit{Explicit Reasoning and Agent Coordination}: Agentic AI possesses the explicit reasoning capability, which enhances the transparency and interpretability of its decision-making process.
+Moreover, agentic AI typically consists of specialized agents designed for different tasks, and it can flexibly coordinate these agents to process the reasoning results while invoking external tools (\textit{e.g.}, application programming interfaces (APIs)) to support final decision execution. \end{itemize}